Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2013/09/focus-what-ends-up-on-our-shelves.md

 Anwander: For me, what’s far more worrying is that today we only use a small part of an animal.
 In the past, everything was eaten – from the calf’s head to the pig’s tail – or turned into specialties.
 Today, we only use the hindquarters or fillet from a cow.
 This is a luxury that is scarcely mentioned at all.
 From the ecological angle this is even more worrying, because the conversion of plant into animal protein already entails a major loss of efficiency.

 What impact does globalisation have on meat consumption?

+Siegrist: Meat consumption is bound to increase across the globe.
+In countries that are undergoing economic development, consumption is rising even if it’s still on a low level.
+But given the large number of people who can now afford to buy meat, this has a major impact on demand.
+Nor is there any reason to believe that this is going to change.
+People rarely forego meat willingly.

 Genetically modified products are another topic that is the subject of controversy.
 Will the Swiss population accept them in future?